 It’s in the same color and style as her MALM headboard.
 Easy to install and really effective.

 It floats but it may be too wide.
 Rick shaved off a few inches for a skinny floating shelf.
 See the hack.

-sara danielsson, an interior architect and designer in gothenburg, sweden sends me her ikea lack shelves with burned-in tattoos.
+Sara Danielsson, an interior architect and designer in Gothenburg, Sweden sends me her IKEA floating shelves with burned-in tattoos.

-she says, "the idea is that ready-made products are icons of creativity from a few and instead i want to promote the power of creativity in everyone. i add a new meaning to the shelf by giving the skin of the object burned-in tattoos, that last forever. a step towards emotional sustainability in a fast world.”
+I add a new meaning to the shelf by giving the skin of the object burned-in tattoos, that last forever.
+A step towards emotional sustainability in a fast world.”

-she says, "when we were looking for shelving systems for our new apartment we liked the floating lack shelves best. but even with being extremely creative in order to hit the studs, i realized that they would never hold all of our books without bending or crashing. so i got some blond wood from the lumberyard and cut it into pieces to slide between the shelves. for the most part gravity holds it all together and the woodpieces are still movable. people assume that it's a whole shelving system and nobody suspects ikea!"
+She says, “When we were looking for shelving systems for our new apartment we liked the IKEA floating shelves best.
+But even with being extremely creative in order to hit the studs, I realized that they would never hold all of our books without bending or crashing.